LiveSuggest

 Real-time tools can operate entirely on your side:

 For professionals in privacy-sensitive fields, this distinction can be decisive.
+For a deeper look, see our guides to the no-bot meeting assistant approach and to private meeting transcription.

 Can You Use Both?

-Absolutely.
-The two approaches are complementary, not competing:
+Yes — the two approaches are complementary, not competing:

 The right tool depends on what you need from each specific meeting.